 - List of FIlings

-So you went to the Business Entity Records, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the Business Entity Records, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in Maine), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 For foreign LLCs who are expanding to Maine from another state, the process is a little different.
 Previously, your business had been operating under an established name in other states, but if that name is unavailable in Maine, you will need to designate a “fictitious name.”
 This is a name that you will use only in the state.
 When foreign qualifying, provide the name on your Statement of Foreign Qualification and it will be registered.